codemagic-ci-cd/codemagic-docs/content/knowledge-codemagic/build-inputs.md

 ### `options`

 Provide a list of values as options for the `choice` input.
-Values are all implicitly cast to strings. **Required if type is `choice` and prohibited otherwise**.
+Values are all implicitly cast to strings.
+Inputs with type `choice` must define additional field `options` where valid choices are listed. **Required if type is `choice` and prohibited otherwise**.

 ### `default`